lgatto/lgatto.github.io/_drafts/cpu-spat-prot-2015.md

 nutshell, the plasma membrane of cells is firstly disrupted so as to release their intact content, including organelles, vesicles and macro-molecular complexes.
-This sub-cellular content is then separated using, for example, a continuous density gradients and a set of discrete fraction are collected along the continuous gradient.
+This sub-cellular content is then separated using, for example, a continuous density gradient and a set of discrete fractions are collected along the continuous separation gradient.
 Fractions towards the end of the gradient will be enriched in dense sub-cellular compartments that migrated further down the gradient, while fractions from the top of the gradient will be enriched in lighter, less dense compartments.
 The proteins contained in the discrete fractions are then extracted, identified and quantified using mass spectrometry.
 The relative protein intensities along the gradient (see top and right on the figure below) can then be used to recreate the original organelle-specific profiles.
 By matching protein profiles (grey profiles below) to those of marker proteins, i.e. genuine and well-known residents of specific compartments (coloured profiles), it is possible to assign un-labelled proteins to their sub-cellular localisation.
 Rather than visualising data along multiple line plots, we prefer to summaries all the data on a principal component analysis (PCA) plot (or other dimensionality reduction methods).

 ![Protein profiles and PCA plot](../images/profiles-pca.png)